Let’s simplify art for kids. Unlock your membership library today!🔑

 Photo by Catalina Gutierrez

-I always encourage parents and caregivers to let kids get messy and explore all kinds of textures freely.
+I like to encourage parents and caregivers to let kids get messy and explore all kinds of textures freely.
 By freely I mean without an adult ready with ten wipes in hand!
-Although I know there are times where you just want an easy clean-up kind of activity–and that’s perfectly fine, I get it.
+But I know there are times where you just want an easy clean-up kind of activity, and that’s perfectly fine, I get it.

 low mess toddler activities washing toys